 What is Material Handling

-Forecasting – preparing for highs and lows in supply and demand
+Forecasting – planning and being prepared for highs and lows in the supply and demand

-Resource allocation – putting your materials in the right places
+Resource allocation– ensuring that your materials are in the right places

 Production planning – scheduling and implementation of customer orders